falgon/mpl-lazyk/README.md

 ## FYI

-There is [my blog post](https://roki.dev/roki.log/2020/12/16/CompileTimeLazyKWithCXXTemplateMetaProgramming/index.html) about  this implementation (Japanese)
+- There is [my blog post](https://roki.dev/roki.log/2020/12/16/CompileTimeLazyKWithCXXTemplateMetaProgramming/index.html) about  this implementation (Japanese)
+- If you enojoy this, write your impressions on [reddit](https://www.reddit.com/r/cpp/comments/kt72dz/lazy_k_interpreter_in_c_template_metaprogramming/)!